 Banff National Park is one of the world’s most beautiful parks that’s also possible to visit in just one weekend.
 Its location less than two hours from Calgary, Canada makes it accessible from almost anywhere in North America.
-With stunning mountaintops, long, windy roads, and teal glacial lakes, Banff id the perfect place to completely disconnect and unplug from the routine grind of daily life.
+With stunning mountaintops, long, windy roads, and teal glacial lakes, Banff is the perfect place to completely disconnect from the routine grind of daily life.

 Pin it for later!